2008 GMC Sierra 1500 Rear Brakes

 2008 GMC Sierra 1500 rear brakes

-Lug nuts were loosened in a star pattern with an impact gun to save time.
-But I always break them fully loose by hand so they don’t round off.
-With the wheels off, I double checked the lug seat and threads for any issues while they were exposed.
-Then it was time to clear some room and get a good look at those worn 2008 GMC Sierra 1500 rear brakes.
+Lug nuts can be loosened in a star pattern with an impact gun to save time, but breaking them fully loose by hand first helps avoid rounding them off.
+With the wheels off, it's worth checking the lug seats and threads for any issues while they're exposed, before clearing some room to get a good look at the worn 2008 GMC Sierra 1500 rear brakes.

 Removing The Old Corroded 2008 GMC Sierra 1500 Rear Brakes